A Trip Across the Pond

 Thanks for the kind words Scott and the great link.
 This web site has some awesome interior shots of Hawg Wild and you should check it out.

 Not long after I put this web page together I received the e-mail (copied below) from Ken Kroeger who was one of the crew members on the Hawg Wild.
-Here is Ken's e-mail:
+Here is Ken's e-mail.

+"WOW - I am impressed with the page you did for the B-29.
 We flew together on the flight, Ken Kroeger - I am the one that took the stills, video, mechanic and general gopher.
 It is funny that I stumbled across the web page you just built.
 I have been with Henry Zappia for the past three days on a project in Las Vegas and we were doing some reminiscing about that trip - we even called JR up to say hi.
 What is really funny is that a few weeks ago Don Davis had gotten in touch with Henry just to say hi.
 When Henry and I were talking about the trip your name came up and I had asked Henry if he had heard from you or knew what you were doing and he said he had not.
 I even forgot what I was looking for on the Internet when I ran across the page you had made on the B-29.
 Here is a list of everyone that was on the flight and their job titles (hope this helps):

 Mr. Skip Cregier - Pilot